-The IT Act provides for levy of Minimum Alternate Tax ('MAT') on corporates if the tax amount calculated at the rate of 18.5% (plus applicable surcharge and cess) of the book profits, as the case may be, is higher than the tax amount calculated under the normal provisions of the IT Act.
+The IT Act provides for levy of Minimum Alternate Tax ('MAT') on corporates if the tax amount calculated at the rate of 15% (plus applicable surcharge and cess) of the book profits, as the case may be, is higher than the tax amount calculated under the normal provisions of the IT Act.
+Vide the Taxation Laws (Amendment) Act, the MAT rate of 18.5% has been substituted for 15% with effect from 1st April, 2020, relevant to financial year 2020-21 and assessment year 2021-22.
+Corporate assessees operating in International Financial Services Centre ('IFSC') shall be charged MAT at the concessional rate of 9%.